Pastors and Masters: Themes and style

 Although the book is now normally known as a novel, the first edition was entitled Pastors and Masters: A Study.
 It was described on the cover as "like nothing but itself" and as "a little book which is a study rather than a story, but which has a story in it".

 It was in this novel that Compton-Burnett first introduced the characteristic style of clipped, precise dialogue that was to make her name.
 The book marked the start of what became a remarkable series of fierce but decorous novels dealing with tyranny and power struggles in secluded late-Victorian households, written almost entirely in mordantly witty dialogue.
-Although Compton-Burnett's had in 1911 published an earlier novel (Dolores), she considered that to have been an apprentice piece and she never listed it among her publications.
+Although Compton-Burnett had in 1911 published an earlier novel (Dolores), she considered that to have been an apprentice piece and she never listed it among her publications.

 Writing in The Spectator in 2009, the novelist Francis King noted that even in this early work Compton-Burnett had perfected her skill in implying what her characters think without either her or them openly revealing it.
 The novel includes some types, he said, that reappear in various guises in the author’s later works: tyrants who, though full of self pity, brutally victimise all those around them; and decent and loyal female slaves who dedicate themselves to the unrewarding task of trying to keep their families happy.
 King also considered it astonishing that, while E. M. Forster was agonising over whether he could publish his homosexual novel Maurice, Compton-Burnett, a seemingly prim spinster, "should have already embarked on dealing with unconventional sexuality with such candour and aplomb".

 Pamela Hansford Johnson noted that "this small, quiet, blistering book ... almost solid with conversations" came into the world in 1925, unrelated in any way to that year's actual realities, fantasies, hopes, and fears.